Main Content:

 The breadth of health care programs and legacy of groundbreaking research at the University of Pittsburgh make it one of the only universities in the country positioned to execute this program and train students within an evidence-based, integrated health care environment.
 In 2023, SHRS received almost $30-million in research funding, a level achieved through the reputation, collaboration and expertise of its researchers who are dedicated to team science.

 The Doctor of Chiropractic program will prepare students to work in real world, interprofessional health care settings and become valued members of team-based care.
 Upon graduation, students will be uniquely qualified to work alongside other health care professionals in medical and health care facilities such as the Veterans Administration (VA), Federally Qualified Health Centers, rehabilitation hospitals and out-patient pain clinics.
-Entreprenurial students will be able to take business classes to prepare them with the essential tools for running a successful private practice.
+Entrepreneurial students will be able to take business classes to prepare them with the essential tools for running a successful private practice.

 Mission